-During 2012, the increase in net assets was due to the excess of contributions and investment income over benefit payments.
+During 2014, the increase in net assets was due to the excess of contributions and investment income over benefit payments.
+The substantial decrease in benefit payments was due to participants receiving lesser amounts of benefit payments in 2014 compared to 2013.